SoftwareAG/c8y-docs/content/edge-k8s/installing-edge-on-k8-bundle/install-edge.md

 ---
 weight: 20
-title: Installing Edge
+title: Installing Cumulocity IoT Edge
 layout: redirect
 ---

-To install Edge, create a Kubernetes manifest file with an Edge CR that describes Edge.
+To install {{< product-c8y-iot >}} Edge, create a Kubernetes manifest file with an Edge CR that describes {{< product-c8y-iot >}} Edge.
 Use `kubectl` to apply the Edge CR to your Kubernetes cluster.

 Run the command below to install {{< product-c8y-iot >}} Edge after you’ve made the necessary updates to the Edge CR ([c8yedge.yaml](/files/edge-k8s/c8yedge.yaml)), which includes the Edge CR and the required secrets: